Antique, Vintage, or Estate Engagement Rings – What’s the Difference?

 • Era- or Period-Specific:

-Antique engagement rings and jewelry pieces are often described by the era they were designed, particularly when an era has a very distinctive style such as Victorian, Edwardian, Art Deco, or Mid-Century.
+Antique pieces are often described by the era they were designed, particularly when an era has a very distinctive style such as Victorian, Edwardian, Art Deco, or Mid-Century.
 There is often overlap between the edges of different eras, however, so these labels can be indistinct.

 Style-based descriptions are very common and broad, such as diamond solitaires, cameos, halo settings, or channel bands.
 These descriptions, though they do give a basic sense of the style of the piece, do not generally refer to one specific period and could apply to jewelry of any age or quality.